123Marius321/portfolio-verteilte-systeme-gruppe-8/frontend/README.md

-# Example Restaurant Webpage 📚 📚
+# 🍳 Restaurant Webpage 🍳

 Uses GET /food from backend service to display all currently saved food on a plain webpage